Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/type.md

 ### aggregate

-Aggregate functions operate on multiple rows and return a single value &mdash; for example, summing values or calculating an average across a group.
-These functions are used in `GROUP BY` operations.
+Aggregate functions operate on multiple rows and return a single value &mdash; for example, they sum values or calculate an average for a group.
+Queries use these functions in `GROUP BY` operations.

 Aggregate functions are currently supported only for:
 - Python functions on Snowflake